5 Questions With: 2020 Primary Election Candidates for Rock Springs City Council, Ward IV - Wyo4News

-ROCK SPRINGS, WYOMING (August 4, 2020) — In today’s edition of 5 Questions With…, Wyo4News talks with Brent Bettolo and Larry Elder, 2020 Primary Election Candidates for Rock Springs City Council, Ward IV.
-Rose M. Mosbey and RJ Pieper will be running for the same position.
-Their answers will be posted on Wyo4News, Wednesday, August 5.
+ROCK SPRINGS, WYOMING (August 5, 2020) — In today’s edition of 5 Questions With…, Wyo4News talks with Rose M. Mosbey and RJ Pieper, 2020 Primary Election Candidates for Rock Springs City Council, Ward IV.
+Brent Bettolo and Larry Elder will also be running for the same position, and their answers were posted on Wyo4News, August 4.

 The 2020 Primary Election is Tuesday, August 18, and Wyo4News wants the public to have the opportunity to hear from the candidates in Sweetwater County they will be voting for, and then again in November for the 2020 General Election.